JayBizzle/Laravel-Migrations-Organiser/README.md

 Usage
 ============
 This package hooks into the default `artisan make:migration` command.
-Just use that as you normally would and the package takes car of the rest.
+Just use that as you normally would and the package takes care of the rest.

 ##### What if I have already created migrations
 No problem, just run `artisan migrate:organise` and your migrations will be moved into the relevant `yyyy/mm` folders.